omphilejmatsobe/omphilejmatsobe/README.md

 💻 I make cool softwares and games for an awesome digital experience.

-🔗 You can check me on twitter at https://omphilejmatsobe.github.io/omphilejdev
+🔗 You can check me on portfolio: https://omphilejmatsobe.github.io/omphilejdev
 </div>
 <div align="center">